-2.6.3 OSCTUNE REGISTER
+3.6.3 OSCTUNE REGISTER

 The internal oscillator's output has been calibrated at the factory but can be adjusted in the user's application.
-This is done by writing to the OSCTUNE register (Register 2-1).
-The tuning sensitivity is constant throughout the tuning range.
+This is done by writing to the OSCTUNE register (Register 3-1).
 When the OSCTUNE register is modified, the INTOSC and INTRC frequencies will begin shifting to the new frequency.
-The INTRC clock will reach the new frequency within 8 clock cycles (approximately $8 \times 32 \ \mu s = 256 \ \mu s$).
-The INTOSC clock will stabilize within 1 ms. Code execution continues during this shift.
+The INTRC clock will reach the new frequency within 8 clock cycles (approximately $832~\mu s=256~\mu s$).
+Code execution continues during this shift.
 There is no indication that the shift has occurred.

 The OSCTUNE register also implements the INTSRC and PLLEN bits, which control certain features of the internal oscillator block.
 The INTSRC bit allows users to select which internal oscillator provides the clock source when the 31 kHz frequency option is selected.
-This is covered in greater detail in Section 2.7.1 "Oscillator Control Register".
+This is covered in greater detail in Section 3.7.1 "Oscillator Control Register".